-Any lambda expression may be thought of as an anonymous representation of a function descriptor of a functional interface.
-An alternative way representing a function descriptor is with a concrete method of an existing class.
+Any lambda expression may be thought of as an anonymous representation of a function type of a functional interface.
+An alternative way representing a function type is with a concrete method of an existing class.
 Method references are handles to such existing methods.
 For example,

 are references to static methods, analogous to lambda expressions that do not capture any instance or local variables.
 (Instance method references are treated next.)
 For a trivial example, the method in the class